Erty-Gamedev/GoldSrc-Map2Prop/README.md

 ## Introduction

-GoldSrc Map2Prop is a tool for converting .rmf and .jmf files, as well as .obj files exported from the Steam version of J.A.C.K, to goldsrc .smd file that can then be compiled into a goldsrc format studio model without the hastle of using an 3D editor.
+GoldSrc Map2Prop is a tool for converting .map, .rmf and .jmf files, as well as .obj files exported from J.A.C.K, to GoldSrc .smd file that can then be compiled into a GoldSrc format studio model without the hassle of using an 3D editor.

 ### Supported platforms
 Currently only supported on Windows.<br>